 On August 4, 2023, Lyneer received a notice from the administrative agent of the Term Loan advising Lyneer that it was in default under the loan agreement relating to the Term Loan due to non-payment of the August 1, 2023 interest payment and that interest under the Term Loan would accrue at the default rate of the stated rate plus 2% per annum.
 The Term Note contains certain customary financial and non-financial covenants with which Lyneer is required to comply.
-Lyneer was in compliance with the financial ratio covenants of the Term Note as of June 30, 2023; however, subsequent to June 30, 2023, Lyneer was not in compliance with covenants under the Term Loan.
+Lyneer was in compliance with the financial ratio covenants of the Term Note as of June 30, 2023.

-Pursuant to the terms of the Forbearance Agreement, on August 31, 2023, the interest rate on the Term Note was increased to 19% per annum, of which interest at the rate of 14% per annum will be payable in cash and at the rate of 5% per annum will be payable in kind, the lender under the Term Note agreed to forbear from exercising any remedies under the Term Note through November 17, 2023 and to eliminate certain financial ratio covenants under the Term Note.
-Lyneer does not expect to cure such events of default prior to November 17, 2023 and has not obtained an extension of the Forbearance Agreement.
-As a result, Lyneer has classified its obligations under the Revolver as a current obligation as of June 30, 2023.
-In connection with the November 3, 2023 amendment to the Merger Agreement, IDC advised Lyneer that IDC will assume all payment obligations under the Term Note.
-It is not expected that Lyneer will be released as an obligor under the Term Note until the Merger Note is paid in full.
+Pursuant to the terms of the Forbearance Agreement, on August 31, 2023, the interest rate on the Term Note was increased to 19% per annum, of which interest at the rate of 14% per annum will be payable in cash and at the rate of 5% per annum will be payable in kind, the lender under the Term Note agreed to forbear from exercising any remedies under the Term Note through November 17, 2023 and to eliminate certain financial ratio covenants under the Term Note, and IDC agreed to use a portion of the Merger Consideration to pay down the Term Note upon the consummation of the Merger and this offering, following which Lyneer will have no further liability or responsibility for the payment of the Term Note.
+However, in connection with the October 27, 2023 amendment to the Merger Agreement, IDC advised Lyneer that IDC will assume all payment obligations under the Term Note.
+It is not expected that Lyneer will be released as an obligor under the Term Note until the Merger Notes are paid in full.